stewpidasle/nextjs-backend/docs/installing-and-running.md

 1. Run app configuration

    > You should run this command only the first time on initialization of your project, all next time skip it.
+   > You should run this command only the first time on initialization of your project, all next time skip it.
+   >

-   > If you want to contribute to the boilerplate, you should NOT run this command.
+   > If you want to contribute to the boilerplate, you should NOT run this command. > If you want to contribute to the boilerplate, you should NOT run this command.

    ```bash
    npm run app:config